spryker-community/oms-convert-drawio/README.md

 2. Use a diamond for a condition, typing the condition name into it.
 3. Use any arrows as transitions, adding a label to name an event.
 Event types are not yet supported.
 4. Only 2 transitions are allowed from the diamond, named YES/NO.
+5. Adding on a 2nd line of the event name `on enter` or `onEnter` will recognise transition as `onEnter="true"`
+6. Adding on a 2nd line of the event name `manual` will recognise transition as `manual="true"`

 ## Installation
 1. Install the module: